This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Cook anything that needs to be cooked, like your rice or chicken.
-When the chicken cooked, chop it or shred it, then pop it into a small mixing bowl.
+• Chop or shred the cooked chicken, then pop it into a small mixing bowl.
 Sprinkle some taco seasoning over it and toss to coat; set it aside.

-• Top the rice with the chicken, beans, cheese, pico de gallo, onion, and avocado.
+• Scoop the rice into a bowl and top it with the chicken, beans, cheese, pico de gallo, onion, and avocado.

-• Sprinkle some taco seasoning over the beans and add a generous drop of plain Greek yogurt or sour cream on top; add chili flakes for an extra kick along with some hot sauce.
+• Sprinkle some taco seasoning over the beans.
+Add a generous scoop of plain Greek yogurt or sour cream on top, then add chili flakes for an extra kick and some hot sauce.

 • Finish your bowl off with some fresh chopped parsley or cilantro, and serve it with a lime wedge.